SciViews/svUnit/README.md

 cycle stable](https://img.shields.io/badge/lifecycle-stable-brightgreen.svg)](https://www.tidyverse.org/lifecycle/#stable)
 <!-- badges: end -->

-'svUnit' is a testing framework inspired by xUnit/jUnit.
-It is ismilar and compatible with 'RUnit', but implemented totally differently internally.
-Test suite writen for 'RUnit' or 'svUInit' should be inter-compatible.
+> 'svUnit' is a testing framework inspired by xUnit/jUnit.
+It is similar and compatible with 'RUnit', but implemented differently internally.
+Test suite written for 'RUnit' or 'svUInit' should be intercompatible.
 Look at the documentation to discover what 'svUnit' may offer to you for testing your R packages.

 ## Installation